|Ownership:||100% Gold Springs Resource Corp.|

 The Homestake veins are well exposed for 650 m in historic slot cuts and as outcrops before they are concealed by post mineral cover to the north and south.
 Host rock to the veins are oxidized andesites that have been hydrothermally brecciated and contain stockwork quartz veining.
 Together, breccia and stockwork zones extend up to 400 m widths around the vein systems before they are concealed by post mineral cover.

 High-grade Au occurs in the quartz veins with strong gold and silver mineralization occurring in the host rock as well.
 These breccias and stockwork zones extend to the west where they host the Iris vein that roughly parallels the Homestake veins and is easterly dipping.
 Both the Homestake veins and the Iris vein are known to contain high-grade Au values (up to 15 g/t Au at Homestake and 38 g/t Au at Iris), with parallel trends and opposing dips between the two vein sets that there is high potential for significant gold grades at their intersection.
 In the north, breccias contain up to 68 g/t Au in outcrop, though typical assay results are 0.29 to 2.4 g/t Au from the breccia and stockwork zones.

 Status: Advanced exploration stage gold and silver project.
-Targets: Multiple targets with four resource zones open for expansion Potential Development: Shallow open pit, low-sulphidation, heap leach potential.
+Targets: Multiple targets with four resource zones open for expansion Potential Development: Shallow open pit, low-sulphidation, volcanic hosted, heap leach potential.
 Outlook: District-scale property with medium-term potential with drilling for resource upgrade and expansion at the Jumbo Trend and for identification of high-grade mineralization at the new Homestake Target.